Comparing a radiation damage model for avalanche photodiodes through in-situ observation of CubeSat based devices: Results and Discussion

 \subsection{Comparison of Simulation Results to In-Orbit Data}

-The observed dark counts for the GM-APDs onboard SpooQy-1 are shown in Fig.~\ref{DCRtrends}a and Fig.~\ref{DCRtrends}b for various temperatures with an exponential fitting which are then used to extrapolate a dark count for a normalized temperature of 10 degrees Celsius.
-The dark count rates as a function of time is plotted in Fig.~\ref{DCRtrends}c, and the GM-APD named ``APD2'' has almost twice the dark count rate compared to ``APD1'', the dark count rates increase linearly with orbital days.
-This linearity is consistent up to 550 days approximately, after which we observe a drop in the slope of the linearity.
+The dark count rate of GM-APDs increases exponentially with temperature\cite{sap500datasheet, apddcrexponential, apdthermalnoiseexponentialtemperature,anisimova2021low}.
+The observed dark counts for the GM-APDs onboard SpooQy-1 are shown in Fig.~\ref{DCRtrends}(a) and Fig.~\ref{DCRtrends}(b) for various temperatures (on arbitrarily chosen four days as representatives spanning the mission lifetime).
+Exponential fits are performed on the entire dataset, which are then used to extrapolate dark count rates for a normalized temperature of 10 degrees Celsius, (for illustration, the fit parameters for the representative four days are given in in Supplementary Table~II.) the initial DCR are subtracted for these curves to better compare the increase in $DCR_R$.
+We note that the operating temperature of the GM-APDs on different days are often quite similar, because operations are typically conducted when the satellite begins to enter the Earth's shadow.
+This leads to a consistent set of operational data.

-It is also important to investigate whether the environmental conditions that the simulations assume are maintained in-orbit, namely i) omnidirectional radiation environment and ii) no part-to-part variability and iii) both GM-APDs operate at the same temperature.
-The satellite has no preferential orientation, and hence the radiation environment can be assumed to be omnidirectional, the understanding of part-to-part variability requires further radiation testing and research hence cannot be incorporated into the modelling at this time.

-Solar exposure can heat the external components of the satellite, and thus heating the SPEQS-2 payload through conductive heat transfer.
-It is important to eliminate the influence of any thermal gradient across the payload from solar exposure, as temperature can affect the thermally generated electron-hole pairs in the absence of photons leading to increased dark count rates~\cite{sap500datasheet}.
-Fig.~\ref{DCR_altitudedata}a shows the maximum thermal gradient across the SPEQS-2 payload, measured from 5 on-board thermistors.
-The thermal gradient across the SPEQS-2 payload is approximately $1^\circ$ C on average through the mission lifetime.
-Hence temperature variations across the two APDs cannot be responsible for varied dark counts.

-However, the increasing dark count rates shows correlation to the satellite’s altitude (Fig.~\ref{DCR_altitudedata}b).
-The decline in altitude is found to be steeper from ~475 orbital days.
-It is also observed that the rate of increase in the dark counts is dropped (Fig.~\ref{DCRtrends}c) at a similar time frame.
-This drop in the dark count rates is likely due to the less radiation dose damage observed at lower altitude.
-This is possible as the trapped particle population within the Van Allen radiation belts is altitude dependent.
-Moreover, it was shown there is a linear relationship between dark count rates and radiation dose absorbed (Ref Eq-2).
-It is highlighted that the accumulated displacement damage dose and dark count rate ratios are only comparable assuming both GM-APDs are identical and have negligible differences in intrinsic carrier density, depletion region volumes, damage coefficients and other GM-APD structural differences are negligible.
+The dark count rates as a function of time are plotted in Fig.~\ref{DCRtrends}(c), and the GM-APD named ``APD2'' has almost twice the dark count rate compared to ``APD1'' by the end of the mission.
+The dark count rates increase linearly with orbital days.
+We observe that there are two rates of increase---a relatively steeper rate in the first 500 days, followed by a very shallow rate of increase.
+This trend is also noticeable in the simulated DDD in Fig.~\ref{TIDDDD}.
+This drop in dark count rate increment is likely due to less abundant radiation particles and reduction in their energy (specifically protons, the primary contributor to displacement damage) at lower altitude, which causes lower radiation damage.